soyashinkai/PHi-C/README.md

 The other argument of the command represents the followings:

 -   KFILE: the optimized interaction matrix data of the polymer network as input,
--   SAMPLE: the number of conformations to caluclate.
+-   SAMPLE: the number of polymer conformations to caluclate.